Mahmud0808/ColorBlendr/README.md

 - Root is recommended if you want to have the full experience

-- Shizuku is also supported but customizations are limited
+- Shizuku and Wireless ADB are also supported but customizations are limited

 ## FAQ 🤓